juananpe/quick-mcp-example/README.md

 # Standardizing LLM Interaction with MCP Servers

 Model Context Protocol, or MCP, is [an open protocol that standardizes how applications provide context to LLMs](https://modelcontextprotocol.io/introduction).
-In other words it provides a unified framework for LLM based applications to connect to get context, use tools, and execute standard prompts.
+In other words it provides a unified framework for LLM based applications to connect to connect to data sources, get context, use tools, and execute standard prompts.

 <img src="./media/mcp_arch.png" width=600>